As a father, veteran, and immigrant, Otto Lee has devoted his life to serving our community.

 Following in the footsteps of his grandfather who served in the US Navy during WWII, Otto acted on the dedication to service that his family taught him and joined the U.S. Navy.
 He first served active duty during the Gulf War onboard a Guided-missile Cruiser as the Ship’s Treasurer and Disbursing Officer balancing the ship’s payroll, while overseeing 45 sailors in the Supply Department including the ship’s store, laundry, barber shop, and the galley serving three meals a day for all 450 sailors onboard.
 He then served for two decades in the Navy Reserves, until he was recalled for active duty in Iraq.

 In 2008, Otto received orders for a one-year deployment to Baghdad.
 He served as the Chief of Drawdown Logistics Policy at the Multi-National Forces Iraq Headquarters, where he helped plan and execute the largest drawdown of troops since Vietnam, bringing over 150,000 troops safely home and closing over 200 bases throughout Iraq.
 During that time he narrowly missed multiple mortar and IED attacks, and delivered medics to tend the wounded after one of his close calls.
 After the Iraqi Ministry of Foreign Affairs was bombed, he led a large convoy to deliver large refurbished electric generators to keep the Foreign Ministry running at that most critical moment.
 For this yearlong service, he was awarded the Bronze Star.
-Last year, Otto retired from the Navy and was awarded the Meritorious Service Medal for his 28 years of honorable service.
+In 2018, Otto retired from the Navy and was awarded the Meritorious Service Medal for his 28 years of honorable service.

 Community and Public Service